Variant anatomy of celiac artery branches with direct aortic origin

 Liver demonstrates innumerable tiny hypodensities, likely metastases, with no intrahepatic biliary radical dilatation.

 Both adrenal glands are "bulky" with a tiny right sided nodule.

-Cholelithiasis and unremarkable CT features of prominent CBD, portal vein, pancreas, spleen, kidneys (apart from the bilateral non-obstructive calculi) urinary bladder, pelvic gynaecological organs, and visualised opacified bowel loops.
+Cholelithiasis and unremarkable CT features of prominent CBD, portal vein, pancreas, spleen, kidneys (apart from the bilateral non-obstructive calculi) urinary bladder, pelvic gynecological organs, and visualized opacified bowel loops.

-Mixed lytic and sclerotic bony lesions are seen in the visualised bone.
+Mixed lytic and sclerotic bony lesions are seen in the visualized bone.

 Incidentally noted on this oncology follow-up CT is that the left gastric, common hepatic and splenic arteries directly arise from the aorta, which is a normal variant.

-The direct aortic origin of the coeliac artery branches have the following incidences:
+The direct aortic origin of the celiac artery branches have the following incidences: